Project Space Track: Sensors

-The Department of Defense had decided that the US Air Force should develop a command and control system for tracking satellites and that the US Army and US Navy should develop sensors for the purpose.
+The Department of Defense had decided that the US Air Force should develop a command-and-control system for tracking satellites, and that the US Army and US Navy should develop sensors for that purpose.
 US Navy development was at Dahlgren, Virginia and the US Army's program was at the Aberdeen Proving Ground, Maryland.

 Drs.
 Miczaika and Wahl had assembled a list of facilities that could track satellites, either by monitoring telemetry or by using radar.
-The latter were mostly astronomical radio telescopes equipped with radars used in studying the moon (e.g., Jodrell Bank Observatory in England directed by Sir Bernard Lovell, Millstone Hill of Lincoln Laboratory in Massachusetts directed by Dr. Gordon Pettingill, and a radar at the Stanford Research Institute in California, directed by Walter Jaye).
-Two USAF radars, one on Shemya Island in the Aleutians and the other at Diyarbakır, Turkey, had been built to observe Soviet missile launches and became valuable for satellite tracking as well.
+The latter were mostly astronomical radio telescopes equipped with radars used in studying the moon (e.g., Jodrell Bank Observatory, Millstone Hill, and a radar at the Stanford Research Institute).
+Two USAF radars, one on Shemya Island and the other at Diyarbakır, had been built to observe Soviet missile launches and became valuable for satellite tracking as well.
 BMEWS prototype radars on Trinidad also participated.
-Normally, the first radar reports of a new satellite launch from Tyuratam (Baikonur) came from Shemya and the first of a new launch from Kapustin Yar came from Diyarbakır.
-A USAF radar at the Laredo Test Site in Texas and one at Moorestown, New Jersey also participated later.
+Normally, the first radar reports of a new satellite launch from Baikonur Cosmodrome came from Shemya and the first of a new launch from Kapustin Yar came from Diyarbakır.
+USAF radars at the Laredo Air Force Station in Texas and one near Moorestown, New Jersey also participated.
 Observations were received from the Royal Canadian Air Force research radar at Prince Albert, Saskatchewan, Canada.
-The Goldstone facility of the Jet Propulsion Laboratory was exceptionally helpful with radio observations of Soviet space probes.
+The Goldstone facility of the Jet Propulsion Laboratory was also helpful with observations of Soviet space probes.

 In general, observations were in the form of time, azimuth and elevation (and range, from radars) as measured at the site or, in some cases, such as at Goldstone, in astronomical form (Right Ascension and Declination) Some early observations were very primitive, such as a report that a satellite passed near a star that could be identified.